exonum/exonum-doc/src/get-started/create-service.md

 #### Create the First Wallet

-Create `create-wallet-1.json` file and put there:
+Create `create-wallet-1.json` file and insert the following code into it:

 ```json
 {